These cheesy cauliflower breadsticks are a perfect low-carb recipe for a cheesy appetizer that everyone will love.

 Cauliflower breadsticks are low-carb breadsticks made of a low-carb vegetable, cauliflower combined with shredded mozzarella cheese and eggs.

-It’s a keto-friendly recipe delicious as a low-carb side dish or appetizers that mimic authentic garlic breadstick texture, but it’s gluten-free, low-carb, and keto-approved.
+It’s a keto-friendly recipe delicious as a side dish or appetizer that mimics authentic garlic breadstick texture, but it’s gluten-free, low-carb, and keto-approved.

 It’s super easy to make cauliflower breadsticks and very similar to my cauliflower pizza crust recipe.

 All you need to make cauliflower breadsticks are: